Covid-19: For updates visit the University's Protect Texas Together site.

-The primary goal of Tarlton Law Library's archival collection is to collect, preserve, and make available the records of enduring value created by The University of Texas School of Law for the purpose of historical research.
-These permanently valuable records from the 19th century to the present day detail the history and events of the School of Law.
-Materials include Law School catalogs, yearbooks, course directories, programs and announcements, newsletters and magazines.
-The papers of several Law School faculty members and deans are also maintained in Special Collections.
-These archives provide insights into legal education, the history of the Law School, and national affairs.
-Related archives include Law School organizations, the Law School Photograph Collection, and the Faculty Writings Collection.
+The primary goal of Tarlton Law Library's archival collections is to collect, preserve, and make available the records of enduring value created by The University of Texas School of Law for the purpose of historical research.
+These permanently valuable records from the 19th century to the present day detail the history and events of the law school.
+Materials include course catalogs, yearbooks, directories, programs, announcements, newsletters, and magazines.
+Papers of several law school faculty members and deans can also be found in Special Collections.
+These archives provide insights into developments in legal education, administration, law school history, and, in some cases, national affairs.
+Related archives include records of student organizations, the School of Law Photographs by Cary Hazlegrove, and collections related to the broader UT history.

 Woodfin L. Butte Papers (1957, 1977-1978)